DoSomething/ds-homestead/readme.md

     127.0.0.1  project_name.dev

-Make sure to restart your local apache server to pick up the new domains, using:

-    $ sudo service nginx restart

 ### Install Vagrant Plugin

 To keep the injected VirtualBox OS additions up to date in your Vagrant boxes, run this command from the root of your ds-homestead directory.